ischrot/ischrot.github.io/teaching/ws23_24/seminar.md

 This list may be updated once again before the kick-off meeting, so please watch out for any changes.
 {:.note}

+After the kick-off meeting on October 16, 2023, you will have one week to look into the offered topics and send your top 3 preferred topics along with a short note on your mathematical background to [Hridya Varma][hridya].
+Please send the e-mail by 10:00 on Monday October 23, 2023.
+We will then try to distribute the topics according to your preferences keeping in mind your mathematical background.
+You will be assigned a topic by October 25, 2023.

 ## Goals of the Seminar
 - Explore the world of mathematical modelling in biology